 Flavor

-In terms of heat, the Stripey is no slouch.
+In terms of heat, the stripey is no slouch.
 These peppers pack a good punch, similar to many other spicy C. baccatum varieties.

 In short, the Sugar Rush Stripey likely falls between 25,000-50,000 SHUs on the Scoville scale.
 This places it around the same heat level as cayenne peppers.